Satheeshan Pacheni

 Satheeshan Pacheni (5 January 1968 – 27 October 2022) was an Indian politician from Kerala, and a leader of Indian National Congress.
 He started his political career with KSU and went on to become its general secretary and State president.
-He contested Kerala assembly elections in 1996 from Thaliparambu, 2001 and 2006 from Malampuzha against V.S.
+He contested Kerala assembly elections in 1996 from Taliparamba, 2001 and 2006 from Malampuzha against V.S.
 Achuthanandan and in 2016 and 2021 from Kannur, but lost in all of them.
-He has also contested Lok Sabha elections in 2009 from Palakkad constituency but lost by a small margin.
-He has been the general secretary of KPCC also.
-He suffered cerebral hemorrhage on 19 October, and died at a private hospital in Kannur on 27 October 2022, at the age of 54.
+He has also contested the Lok Sabha elections in 2009 from Palakkad constituency but lost by a small margin.
+He has also been the general secretary of KPCC.
+He suffered cerebral hemorrhage on 19 October and died at a private hospital in Kannur on 27 October 2022, at the age of 54.